adqecsbbu/Benchmark_PHTI/README.md

-Deep Learning-Based Recognition System for Pashto Handwritten Text: Benchmark on PHTI
+Title: Deep Learning-Based Recognition System for Pashto Handwritten Text: Benchmark on PHTI

 1- RNNLIB GUIDE.docx: This file contains the guideline for the INSTALLATION of RNNLIB